shane-miller/Fantasy-NHML/README.md

     - Ex: For a league that gives players 3 fantasy points per goal, 2 per assist, and -1 per penalty minute and goalies 5 fantasy points per win, 3 extra for a shutout, and 2 for an overtime loss, you would run `python3 Data/DataDownloadScript/download_from_nhl_stats.py --g=3 --a=2 --pim=-1 --w=5 --so=3 --otl=2`.
 - **Generate Models for Predictions**
   - Run `python3 run_all.py` from the base project folder.
 This generates the all the models to make predictions from.
     - If you want to run only specific models, you can add their tag in the command line.
-No tags will run them all, but if you add a tag it will only run the models tagged.
+Adding no tags will run them all, but if you add a tag it will only run the models tagged.
     - Tags are as follows:
       - `--mlr` for MultivariateLinearRegression
       - `--en` for ElasticNet